Fixed-phase Resonance Tracking for Fast Nonlinear Resonant Ultrasound Spectroscopy: Applications

-During the ring-up due to conditioning (when the excitation amplitude is increased), the resonance frequency gradually decreases as the strain goes up.
+During conditioning ring-up (when the excitation amplitude is increased), the resonance frequency gradually decreases as the strain goes up.
 The amplitude feedforward is not applied here (assuming the coefficient is still unknown).
-Consequently, the drive frequency update is "delayed" with respect to the resonance frequency (Fig. \ref{fig:cndrlx}c) causing a peak in the phase difference that is progressively corrected in time using the phase feedback.
+Consequently, the drive frequency update is "delayed" with respect to the resonance frequency (Fig. \ref{fig:cndrlx}c) causing a peak in the phase difference that is rapidly corrected in time using the phase feedback.

 The ring-down (very initial steps of relaxation) case is different.
-The amplitude feedforward is applied here (note the simultaneous increase in drive frequency and drop in amplitude), but the phase feedback cannot be used as the experimental data are contaminated by the ring-down conditioning, as discussed before.
+The amplitude feedforward is applied here (note the simultaneous increase in drive frequency and drop in amplitude), but the phase feedback cannot be used as the experimental data are contaminated by the ring-down conditioning.
 As the drive frequency is not updated for a few iterations, the initial spike of the phase difference (Fig. \ref{fig:cndrlx}b) and of the estimated resonance frequency (Fig. \ref{fig:cndrlx}c) were expected and meaningless.

 The measurement described above was performed using several conditioning amplitudes.
 The resonance frequency during both conditioning and relaxation processes (Fig. \ref{fig:cndrlxlog}) exhibits a linear evolution in log-time as described in the literature.